 The photos below show a hydrogen dispenser and its use on refuelling a hydrogen train.

 Jeff Vehicles Ltd has been supporting Porterbrook, Vanguard Sustainable Transport Solutions and University of Birmingham on electronic, electrical and safety design of hydrogen fuel cell and battery equipment.
-This has been applied to HydroFLEX 1.0 train, the UK’s first full size hydrogen train and HydroFLEX 2.0, the UK’s first commercial ready hydrogen train which was showcased at COP26.
+This has been applied to HydroFLEX 1.0 train, the UK’s first full size hydrogen train, HydroFLEX 2.0, the UK’s first commercial ready hydrogen train which was showcased at COP26 and HydroShunter.